BANANAPEEL202/RainAlert/README.md

 # RainAlert
-A lightweight Lambda function that sends a push notification when rain/slow is expected within the next couple of hours.
+A lightweight Lambda function that sends a push notification when rain is expected within the next couple of hours.

 ## Prerequisites
 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html)